Ponti-D/kata-roman-numerals/scr/README.md

-The convertToRomanNumerals will convert integer to roman numeral number for example:
+The convertToRomanNumerals will convert normal numbers to Roman Numerals: eg

     1 --> I
     10 --> X